ilialyl/sit-portfolio/README.md

 # SIT Porfolio

-A website version of my portfolio for SIT KMUTT admission.
+The website version of my portfolio for SIT KMUTT admission.

-It is built using [Astro](https://astro.build/), a modern web framework for content-driven websites, alongside a CSS framework [Tailwind](https://tailwindcss.com/)
+It is built using [Astro](https://astro.build/), a modern web framework for content-driven websites, alongside a CSS framework [Tailwind](https://tailwindcss.com/).

-The website can be viewed [here](https://cyandizy.github.io/sit-portfolio/)
+The website can be viewed [here](https://cyandizy.github.io/sit-portfolio/).